Juvenile Probation Certification and Diploma Programs

 - Recently Updated

 Research associate's degree programs that offer training for careers in corrections, probation and parole.
-Get information on requirements, courses and...
+Get information on...

-Students interested in working as corrections, probation and parole officers may want to pursue a degree in criminal...
+Learn about programs in corrections, probation and parole, which may lead to an undergraduate or a graduate degree in criminal...

 - Online Bachelors Degree in Probation: Program Summaries